j0lle/gpu-screen-recorder-selector/README.md

 You can use the `scripts/save-replay.sh` script to save a replay and by default the systemd service saves videos in `$HOME/Videos`.
 ## Run a script when a video is saved
 Run `gpu-screen-recorder` with the `-sc` option to specify a script that should be run when a recording/replay a saved, for example `gpu-screen-recorder -w screen -sc ./script.sh -o video.mp4`.\
 The first argument to the script is the file path to the saved video.
-The second argument is either "regular" for regular recordings and "replay" for replays.\
+The second argument is either "regular" for regular recordings, "replay" for replays or "screenshot" for screenshots.\
 This can be used to for example showing a notification with the name of video or moving a video to a folder based on the name of the game that was recorded.
 ## Plugins
 GPU Screen Recorder supports plugins for rendering additional graphics on top of the monitor/window capture.
 The plugin interface is defined in `plugin/plugin.h` and it gets installed to `gsr/plugin.h` in the systems include directory (usually `/usr/include`).